sequenceiq/cloudbreak-docs/docs/openstack/deployer.md

 ## Initialize Your Profile

-First, initialize `cbd init` by creating a `Profile` file with the following content:
+First, initialize deployer by creating a `Profile` file with the following content:

 ```
 export UAA_DEFAULT_SECRET='[SECRET]'
 export UAA_DEFAULT_USER_PW='[PASSWORD]'
+export PUBLIC_IP='[PUBLIC_IP]'
 ```

-By default the `cbd` tool tries to guess `PUBLIC_IP` to bind Cloudbreak UI to it.
-But if `cbd` cannot get the IP address during the initialization, set the appropriate value also in your `Profile`.
+The `PUBLIC_IP` is mandatory, because it is used to access the Cloudbreak UI.

 ### OpenStack-specific Configuration